-Paul W. Zimmerman was born in Toledo, Ohio in 1921.
-He attended Kokomo High School in Kokomo, Indiana and graduated in 1941 with a full scholarship to Herron School of Art at Indiana University.
-He earned his Bachelor of Fine Arts in 1946 and received the Mary Milliken Memorial Fund Scholarship providing funds for him to relocate to New York City.
+Paul W. Zimmerman graduated Kokomo High School in 1941 with a full scholarship to Herron School of Art at Indiana University.
+Earning his Bachelor of Fine Arts in 1946, he received the Mary Milliken Memorial Fund Scholarship providing funds to relocate to New York City.

-Zimmerman built a career as a prolific oil and watercolor landscape artist.
-He relocated to Hartford, Connecticut in 1947 at the invitation of Henrik M. Mayer, who was the Director of the Hartford Art School at the time, to join the faculty.
-What was originally a two-year agreement between Zimmerman and the Hartford Art School became a 40-year career.
+Zimmerman moved to Hartford in 1947 at the invitation of Henrik M. Mayer, Director of the Hartford Art School.
+What was originally a two-year agreement between Zimmerman and the school became a 40-year teaching career.

 Zimmerman received many awards for his work, including The Hallgarten Prize (1954); The Wallace Truman Prize (1956); The Howard Penrose Award, Connecticut Academy (1959); The Gertrude Melcher Springer Prize at the Indiana Exhibition (1959); The Patrick B. McGinnis Award, Berkshire Arts Festival (1961); First Prize, Connecticut Watercolor Society, and the J.I.
 Holcomb Prize from the Herron Art Museum (1955).

-Paul Zimmerman died in 2007 at the age on 86.
-He left his personal oceanic art collection to the Slater Museum of Art in Norwich where it is on permanent display.
+At his death, Zimmerman left his personal oceanic art collection to the Slater Museum of Art in Norwich.

 Hartford Courant.
 “Paul W. Zimmerman, Obituary.”
 December 29, 2007.